 By Nancy Simpkins

-What do quarterback Carson Palmer, outfielder Milton Bradley, point guard Lindsey Harding and Olympic soccer player Heather Mitts have in common?
+What do quarterback Tom Brady, downhill skier Lindsey Vonn, shooting guard Klay Thompson and soccer player Megan Rapinoe have in common?
 They have all torn an anterior cruciate ligament (ACL).

 The ACL connects the tibia (shin bone) to the femur (thigh bone).
 A tear in this ligament can make the knee joint unstable or prone to giving way.
 Sudden, pivoting movements become difficult, and arthritis is more likely to develop.

-Many ACL tears happen after landing from a jump or changing direction rapidly, after a blow to the knee, or while planting and cutting.
+Many ACL tears happen after someone lands from a jump, changes direction rapidly, or suffers a blow to the knee.
 ACL tears are common in basketball, football, soccer and skiing.

 Symptoms of an ACL tear include a popping sound, sudden instability of the knee, pain and swelling.
 Initial treatment includes ice, and it’s important to keep weight off the knee to prevent further damage.
 If an athlete wants to continue in a high-impact sport, an ACL tear usually requires surgery, followed by physical therapy to strengthen the muscles surrounding the knee.
 For the knee to function in normal daily activities, physical therapy alone may be sufficient.